omnilaboratory/obd/README.md

   * read the [OmniBOLT](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec) spec.
 If you have any question over there, raise issues in that repo.
   * ask questions or talk about things in Issues.
   * make branches and raise pull-request, even if working on the main repository.
-  * dont copy/past any code from somewhere else in contribution, because we have limited resource to compare source codes to avoid legal issues.
-What we can do is to read your code, run tests of your newly developed modules and read your comments in your branch to see if it is soving a real problem.
+  * don't copy/past any code from anywhere else in contribution, because we have limited resource to compare source codes to avoid legal issues.
+What we can do is to read your code, run tests of your newly developed modules and read your comments in your branch to see if it is solving a real problem.
-  * better running go fmt before pushing any code.
+  * better running `go fmt` before commiting any code.
-  * add test to any package.
+  * add test to any package you commit.
   * write/contribute light client testing tools, such as a HTML page supporting WebSocket, so that new programmers can have an intuitive experience to get started.
 That helps.
-We will release our tools for testing,
+We will release our tools for testing.

+Join our discussion in [OmniBOLT slack channel](https://join.slack.com/t/omnibolt/shared_invite/enQtNzY2MDIzNzY0MzU5LTFlZTNlZjJhMzQxZTU2M2NhYmFjYjc1ZGZmODYwMWE3YmM0YjNhZWQyMDU2Y2VlMWIxYWFjN2YwMjlmYjUxNzA)